coinkite/BBQr/README.md

 space, and encodes 5 bits of binary), we can acheive the smallest possible QR codes.

+The largest possible (uncompressed) data payload in 3,470,600 bytes spread across in 1,295 version 40 QR codes.

 # Example Image

 ![Example of BBQr Image](example.png)